Murray Warmath: Later life

 In 1992, Warmath worked with author Mike Wilkinson to publish a biography entitled The Autumn Warrior in which he recounts his 65-year association with football.
 Warmath remained in Minnesota after he retired from coaching and made public appearances well into his 90s and gave an extended interview as recently as 2007.
 The Gophers locker room at Minnesota's TCF Bank Stadium, which opened in 2009, is named after Warmath.
 Warmath died on March 16, 2011, at the retirement community in Bloomington, Minnesota, where he resided.
 Minnesota Governor Mark Dayton declared March 21, 2011, the date of his funeral at St. Stephen's Episcopal Church in Edina, Minnesota, "Murray Warmath Day".

+Head coaching record

+Warmath was the head football coach at the University of Minnesota for 18 seasons from 1954 to 1971.
+The team had an 87-78-7 overall record.
+In the Big Ten they went 65-57-4 record and won two conference titles.
+The 1960 team claimed the national title, the most recent for the Golden Gophers.
+Eleven players were awarded All-American status.
+Two of Minnesota's five Chicago Tribune Silver Football awards were given under Warmath.
+Twenty-six players were named All-Big Ten first team.
+Eighteen players were named All-Big Ten second team.
+Five players were named Academic All-Americans.
+Thirty-one players were named Academic All-Big Ten.